sgilpin4/sgilpin4.github.io/_pages/teaching.md

 Transforming Your Research Into Teaching (TYRIT), Summer 2022, University of Colorado, Boulder
 ------
 This seven week workshop series offered through the Center for the Integration of Research, Teaching and Learning (CIRTL) network explored how to create a class from the groud up using participant's PhD or postdoc research as the material for the course.
+For this workshop series, I developed a graduate level elective course on hyperbolic partial differential equations.

 Center for Teaching and Learning Lead, Summer 2020-Spring 2021, University of Colorado, Boulder
 ------